Q:How do I find out about the details of the course content, assessments, grading and student expectations?

 A: Exams will be delivered at the regularly scheduled class time via an E-mail attachment.

-- Exams will be DUE by a specific time after delivery.
+- Exams will be DUE a specific number of hours after delivery.

-- You need to e-mail your exam as an attachment to foodtox(at)uidaho(dot)edu.
+- You need to e-mail your exam as an attachment to etox(at)uidaho(dot)edu.

-- Exams should be completed with Microsoft Word or compatible program, or an application that can produce the MS Word file type (.doc) Word Drawing tools are useful for exam diagrams.
+- Exams should be completed with Microsoft Word, or an application that can produce the MS Word file type (.doc) A short tutorial on Word Drawing tools is available.

 Q: Is there homework, and how will it be administered?

 A: Because this is a web assisted course much of the outside class activity will be on the Web.
-Each lecture (found under the Lectures) will have a Homework in the BlackBoard LMS.
+Each lecture (found under the Lectures) will have a Homework button on the left side of the portal.
+A new window with the homework will pop-up.
+Instructions will be at the top.
 You will fill out the Homework form and press the submit button which will automatically send your homework to your instructor.
-Homework for registered students is managed confidentially through Blackboard.
+Please print a copy for your records.

 Q: Who do I contact if I have technical problems with the course web site?